FAQs You Need to Read Before Concrete Resurfacing With X-Bond

 This usually means the surface was:

-A trained applicator will identify these risks during the prep phase and take steps to avoid failure including surface testing, grinding or priming as needed, and controlling moisture levels.
-Proper prep and application technique are essential for long-term results, which is why we don’t sell X-Bond for DIY installation.
+An experienced applicator will identify these risks during the prep phase and take steps to avoid failure including surface testing, grinding or priming as needed, and controlling moisture levels.
+Proper prep and application technique are essential for long-term results.

 What Kind of Prep Is Required Over Old Concrete?